bourgesl/marlin-renderer/README.md

 Support our work
 ================

-To support our efforts on improving either Java2D or JavaFX rendering thanks to the Marlin & MarlinFX projects, please contribute to the gofundme campaign 'Marlin renderer 0.9 dev & FX port': https://www.gofundme.com/marlin-09
+To support my efforts on improving either Java2D or JavaFX rendering thanks to the Marlin & MarlinFX projects, please contribute to the gofundme campaign 'Marlin renderer 0.9 dev & FX port': https://www.gofundme.com/marlin-09 or for long-term support, you can become my patron: https://www.patreon.com/user?u=9339017

 Please help if you appreciate the Marlin project:
    * share your benchmark & test results (quality ?)